Pancreatic Cancer

 Diagnostic Tests for Pancreatic Cancer

-In addition to a physical exam and health history, tools and techniques to diagnose pancreatic cancer include:
+In addition to a physical exam and health history, our doctors may use these tools and techniques to diagnose pancreatic cancer:

 Blood tests: Blood tests can help check for liver function abnormalities, elevated pancreatic enzymes, and elevated tumor markers (CA 19-9), which can be signs of pancreatic cancer.